Vierbeuter/craft-module-field-type/README.md

 ![Content modules when using this lib](./docs/matrix-block-fields-now.png)

-where this custom field type is selected:
+where the field type is something like this:

 ![Custom field type for content module field](./docs/module-field-type.png)

-and while the custom field type's implementation looks will like this (excerpt):
+and the implementation of above selected custom field type looks like this (excerpt):

 ```php
 // …